 There is not much that Jane Divine online store doesn’t do right when it comes to customer service.
 You only have to look at their visitor posts on their Facebook page to know I am right.
 But there is one thing that stands out: their fast shipping.
 This is especially important when it comes to contest items.
 So many businesses run contests to bring in business, but forget to follow through with customer service when delivering the prize, which can actually undo all the good exposure a contest brings.

 Takeaway: When it comes to customer service you’ll win every time by under-promising, while over-delivering; especially when it comes to shipping.
+To kick-start your shipping upgrade, here’s a List of Fulfillment Companies and Services for eCommerce.

 2. Premier Lacewigs Proves Online Chat is Tops